Ludovico di Varthema: Ceylon, Bengal, Burma

 After a few weeks in Tennasserim, Varthema and his Persian partner proceeded to sail northwest to Bengal.
 After eleven days sailing, they arrived at a port that Varthema called "Benghalla", at the mouth of the Ganges River.
 The identification of the port of "Benghalla" on the Ganges delta is unclear.
 It has been alternatively suggested it refer to Satgaon, Chittagong, perhaps more likely, Sonargaon.

-In Bengal, Varthma met a pair of Chinese Christian merchants.
+In Bengal, Varthema met a pair of Chinese Christian merchants.
 This passage has provoked various conjectures by historians since.
 According to Varthema, the pair were from the "city of Sarnau", and that there were "many other Christian lords" like them there, all of them "subjects of the Great Khan of Cathay".
 The location of Sarnau is unclear.
 The name does not show up on contemporary maps, but appears in a few other travelogues of the time.
 Some (e.g. Fra Oderico) claim Sarnau is in northern China, but others (e.g. Giovanni da Empoli, Fernão Mendes Pinto) suggest it is located in Indochina.
 The most frequent suggestion is that Sarnau is the Thai capital city of Ayutthaya.
 The term "Sarnau" may just be a transcription of the Persian term "Shar-i Nau", meaning "New City", the name by which Ayutthaya was also known at the time.
 There is no contradiction in their statement about Cathay: the Ayutthaya kingdom, like most other kingdoms of Indochina, had been notionally tributary to the Chinese emperor.
 Their identification as "Christian" and "many other Christian lords" may seem puzzling as Christianity was not known to have reached Thailand at this time.
 However, Nestorian Christian communities had spread in Central Asia and China with the Mongol Empire, and the persecutions after the fall of the Yuan dynasty in 1368 may have prompted an exodus of Nestorian Christian refugees to Indochina.
 Later in the travelogue, Varthema notes the ruler of Pegu (Burma) had an entire regiment of such Christians.
 However, Varthema claims they are "as white as us" and "write in a contrary way to us, in the manner of the Armenians".
 Setting aside the latter error (Armenian is written from left to right, like Latin script), Varthema may have meant Syriac script, implying these were most likely ethnically Central Asian or Persian Nestorian Christians, who moved to China during the Yuan dynasty, and later found their way to Indochina.
 However, it does not rule out that they may simply have been Chinese or Thai converts - Varthema uses the term "white" repeatedly to describe Southeast Asians (in contrast to South Asians).